spookysys/simsofast/su2/README.md

-# SU2 w/ python wrappers
+# SimSoFast SU2

-SU2 with most important features enabled
+SU2 with enabled
+* MPI (libopenmpi)
-* parallelism
+* LAPACK (libopenblas)
 * python wrappers

-Python is standard 2.7 from debian
+The Python in this image is standard 2.7 from debian jessie